getify/You-Dont-Know-JS/scope-closures/ch7.md

 Up to this point, we've focused on the ins and outs of lexical scope, and how that affects the organization and usage of variables in our programs.

 Our attention again shifts broader in abstraction, to the historically somewhat daunting topic of closure.
 Don't worry!
-You don't need an advanced Computer Science degree to make sense of it.
+You don't need an advanced computer science degree to make sense of it.
 Our broad goal in this book is not merely to understand scope, but to more effectively use it in the structure of our programs; closure is central to that effort.

-Recall Chapter 6's main conclusion: the *least exposure* principle (POLE) encourages us to use block (and function) scoping to limit the scope exposure of variables.
-This helps keep code understandable and maintainable, and helps avoid many scoping pitfalls (i.e., name collision, etc).
+Recall the main conclusion of Chapter 6: the *least exposure* principle (POLE) encourages us to use block (and function) scoping to limit the scope exposure of variables.
+This helps keep code understandable and maintainable, and helps avoid many scoping pitfalls (i.e., name collision, etc.).

 Closure builds on this approach: for variables we need to use over time, instead of placing them in larger outer scopes, we can encapsulate (more narrowly scope) them but still preserve access from inside functions, for broader use.
 Functions *remember* these referenced scoped variables via closure.

 We already saw an example of this kind of closure in the previous chapter (`factorial(..)` in Chapter 6), and you've almost certainly already used it in your own programs.
 If you've ever written a callback that accesses variables outside its own scope... guess what!?
 That's closure.

-Closure is one of the most important language characteristics ever invented in programming -- it underlies major programming paradigms, including Functional Programming (FP), modules, and even a bit of class-oriented design.
+Closure is one of the most important language characteristics ever invented in programming—it underlies major programming paradigms, including Functional Programming (FP), modules, and even a bit of class-oriented design.
 Getting comfortable with closure is required for mastering JS and effectively leveraging many important design patterns throughout your code.

 Addressing all aspects of closure requires a daunting mountain of discussion and code throughout this chapter.
 Make sure to take your time and ensure you're comfortable with each bit before moving onto the next.

-## See The Closure
+## See the Closure

 Closure is originally a mathematical concept, from lambda calculus.
 But I'm not going to list out math formulas or use a bunch of notation and jargon to define it.

 Instead, I'm going to use a practical perspective to describe closure.
 We'll start by defining closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
-However, later in this chapter, we're going to flip closure around to look at it from an *alternate perspective*.
+However, later in this chapter, we're going to flip closure around to look at it from an *alternative perspective*.

 Closure is a behavior of functions and only functions.
 If you aren't dealing with a function, closure does not apply.
 An object cannot have closure, nor does a class have closure (though its functions/methods might).
 Only functions have closure.